 What Do Grasshoppers Eat?

-Grasshoppers eat a wide variety of plants, including cereal crops and other types of grasses.
+Grasshoppers eat various plants, including cereal crops and other grasses.
 They also have been known to feed on trees and shrubs.
-Grasshoppers typically eat during the day, when they can better detect potential predators.
+Grasshoppers typically eat during the day to better detect potential predators.

-Their eating habits are affected by their environment; in hot climates, for example, they may eat less frequently.
+Their eating habits are affected by their environment; for example, they may eat less frequently in hot climates.

-Grasshoppers have been known to eat other insects from time to time, but these insects make up a small fraction of their diet and should not be relied upon in any setting.
+Grasshoppers have been known to eat other insects occasionally, but they make up a small fraction of their diet and should not be relied upon in any setting.

 What Type Of Plants Do Grasshoppers Eat?